Adobe Express vs Canva — Which is Better?

 Canva is the more generous of the two platforms when it comes to how much you can use these AI tools.

-While Adobe Express gives paid plan customers 250 credits per month for using its generative AI features, Canva allows its paying customers twice that amount — up to 500 uses per user per month are allowed on the ‘Canva Pro’ and ‘Canva for Teams’ plans.
+While Adobe Express gives paid plan customers 250 credits per month for using its generative AI features, Canva allows its paying customers twice that amount — up to 500 uses per user per month are allowed on the ‘Canva Pro’ and ‘Canva Teams’ plans.

 Creating generative art in Canva with the Dall-E text to image app for the prompt ‘a man made of bricks’